Featured on Forbes Health as one of the best online solutions for ADHD therapy (Read Article)

 • Have any suicidal ideation

-Qelbree ADHD medication comes with a boxed warning.
+Qelbree comes with a boxed warning.
 Just like some other similar drugs in the antidepressant class, the FDA states that people who take Qelbree are at a higher risk of suicidal thoughts or behaviors, especially in children and young adults.
 It is important to tell your doctor if you or your child experiences any of these thoughts or behaviors or a drastic change in mood.

 Dosages and Administration